History of the Jews in Syria: Post-1948

-In 1948, Israel was created as a Jewish state and defeated an Arab coalition that involved Syria during the 1948 Arab-Israeli War.
-During that war, the Syrian Army invaded the Galilee, but its advance was stopped, and the Syrians were pushed back to the Golan Heights.

-Despite an exodus to Israel or other countries of Jews that occurred throughout the Muslim world, Syrian Jews were not officially expelled.
-But after Israeli independence in 1948, the situation for Syrian Jews deteriorated once again.
-The Aleppo Arab riot of 1947 killed dozens of Jews and destroyed hundreds of homes, shops, and shuls.
+At the end of November 1947, the United Nations voted to partition British-ruled Mandatory Palestine into separate Jewish and Arab states.
+The leadership of Arab Palestine rejected the partition plan; Israel alone declared independence in May, 1948.

+As a member of the Arab League, Syria was part of the coalition which invaded to "save Palestine as an independent Arab unified state."

+The partition vote triggered a wave of attacks on Jews across the Arab world, dramatically accelerating the exodus of Jews.

+In Syria, the government organized Aleppo's Arab inhabitants to attack the Jewish population.
+The Aleppo Arab riot of 1947 killed 75 Jews, injured many hundreds more, and set several Jewish shops, five schools, 10 synagogues, 150 homes, an orphanage and a youth club ablaze, destroying them.

 This marked the beginning of mass Jewish emigration from Syria to Israel, despite the Syrian government's willingness to put to death those who attempted to flee.
 Other repressive measures against Jews included barring them from government service, not allowing them to own telephones or driver's licenses, and forbidding them to buy property.

 The anti-Semitic attitude of Syria's government was displayed to the world when it provided shelter for Nazi war criminal Alois Brunner, an aide to Adolf Eichmann.
 Initially, Lebanon allowed Syrian Jews escaping to Israel free passage through its territory.
 This ended when the Syrian government began confiscating the passports of Jews, and Lebanon announced that it could not allow persons through its borders without travel documents.

 Between 1948 and 1961, about 5,000 Syrian Jews managed to reach Israel.
 Many Syrian Jews also immigrated to Lebanon, but a few were deported back to Syria upon the Syrian government's request.
 The Syrian Jews in Lebanon, along with the rest of the Lebanese Jewish community, would largely leave that country for Israel, Europe, and the Americas in later years.

 The Syrian government passed a number of restrictive laws against the Jewish minority.
 In 1948, the government banned the sale of Jewish property.
 In 1953, all Jewish bank accounts were frozen.
 Jewish property was confiscated, and Jewish homes which had been taken from their owners were used to house Palestinian refugees.